shawnmalik1/Compass/README.md

 ## Core capabilities
 - 📍 **Hierarchical topic map** – 40 coarse clusters and 200 fine clusters rendered with D3, complete with exploded “subtopic orbits” for legibility.
 - 🔍 **Semantic search** – SentenceTransformer embeddings let you query ideas, not just keywords.
-- ✍️ **Document drop-in** – Paste text and the backend places it inside the nearest fine cluster, listing the most similar NYT articles.
+- ✍️ **Document + PDF drop-in** – Paste text or upload a PDF/doc and the backend places it inside the nearest fine cluster, listing the most similar NYT articles.
+- 🏷️ **AI-assisted naming** – OpenAI refines auto-generated cluster names so labels sound like real research topics instead of raw metadata.
+- 🧾 **APA citations on demand** – Every article in the sidebar has a Cite button that asks GPT-4o mini for a clean APA reference you can drop into a paper.
 - 🧠 **Research-first UX** – Focus mode hides unrelated bubbles, tooltips summarize subtopics, and the sidebar pivots between search, cluster deep dives, and upload insights.

 ## Stack at a glance